freddyfernandes/LMMs_for_XAI/README.md

 - The input directory containing the original images is specified in `input_dir`.
 - The output directory where processed images and visualizations are saved is specified in `output_dir`.

-The pipeline loops through all images in the `input_dir` and generates bounding boxes, SHAP explanations, and saliency maps for each object detected by YOLOv8.
+The pipeline loops through all images and Visualizations (bounding boxes, SHAP, and DRISE) are generated automatically for each image.

+---
 ### Part 2: Large Multimodal Model Interaction

 The second part of the pipeline involves interaction with a large multimodal model, such as Idefics2.
 This model is provided with the visual outputs (bounding boxes, SHAP visualizations, saliency maps) and a contextual text prompt, which allows deeper interpretation of the model’s outputs.
 We can then proceed to use the model by passing some details such as the image name, class_id and the question about these images.
 The model then provides a detailed explanation with an answer to your question.